reframejs/reframe/docs/overview.template.md

 Reframe is designed from the ground up to be gradually removed:
 As your app grows you eject parts of Reframe.
-Once every part is ejected, Reframe is fully removed and you have full control over the stack.
+Once every part is ejected, Reframe is fully removed and you have full control over your app.

 Where other frameworks are clingy parents that can't let go, Reframe knows how to let go.